ethcatherders/EIPIP/All EIPIP Meetings/Meeting 038.md

 **Micah Zoltu**: If we think that we will see a switch over to the f1 specs like the python specification within the next 12 months then I can probably be swayed to give up on getting erc's out because when that happens I will just stop paying attention to the eips repository.
 I think for me the issue is I am not confident that within the next 12 months.
 We will be off of the eip's repository.
 Does anyone have inside information that I am not privy to that would help convince me.

-** **: I mean we will have a spec written within the next 12 months and it's a matter of for people wanting to switch to it and I think they will but it's not given
+**Lighclient**: I mean we will have a spec written within the next 12 months and it's a matter of for people wanting to switch to it and I think they will but it's not given

 **Micah Zoltu**: Where would one go to follow along with the progress of that

-** **: The eth 1.0 specs repository.
+**Pooja**: The eth 1.0 specs repository.
 I think the link is there in the consensus specification I mentioned in this particular item.

 **Micah Zoltu**: Oh is it just being written right there?